Take care of your health by staying alert to potential symptoms of diabetes

 Diabetes is one of the most common chronic conditions globally.
 Each year, the numbers rise, and childhood diabetes is also on the increase.

-This condition occurs when your body struggles to process glucose properly, leading to high blood glucose levels (also called high blood sugar or hyperglycaemia).
+The condition occurs when your body struggles to process glucose properly, leading to high blood glucose levels.
+This is also called high blood sugar or hyperglycaemia.
 If left unmanaged, this can damage various organs and significantly increase your risk of heart disease, nerve damage, kidney problems, and other serious health issues.

 Common diabetes warning signs